TMJ, Craniofacial Pain and Dysfunction.

 A 2 Day seminar teaching Manual Therapists an integrated, evidence-based, approach to the assessment and management of pain and neuro-biomechanical dysfunction of the jaw, head and face.

 Where: Southern School of Natural Therapies.
 25 Victoria St Fitzroy Vic 3065 ( Due to Covid 19 restrictions, this course has been cancelled for 2020 and postponed to a future date in 2021 yet to be determined probably in the second half of 2021.
-I will keep this page updated)
+I will keep this page updated.
+Sincere apologies, Russ)

 14 FLA (approved)